JaneliaSciComp/SongExplorer/README.md

 models with many layers converge.
 See [He, Zhang, Ren, and Sun (2015;
 arXiv](https://arxiv.org/abs/1512.03385).

-* `weights seed` specifies whether to randomize the initial weights or not.  a value of -1 results in different values for each fold.  they are also different each time you run `x-validate`.  any other number results in a set of initial weights that is unique to that number across all folds and repeated runs.
+* `weights seed` specifies whether to randomize the initial weights or not.
+A value of -1 results in different values for each fold.
+They are also different each time you run `x-validate`.
+Any other number results in a set of initial weights that is unique to that number across all folds and repeated runs.

-* `batch seed` similarly specifies whether to randomize the order in which samples are drawn from the groundtruth data set during training.  a value of "-1" results in a different order for each fold and run;  any other number results in a unique order specific to that number across folds and runs.
+* `batch seed` similarly specifies whether to randomize the order in which samples are drawn from the ground-truth data set during training.
+A value of -1 results in a different order for each fold and run;  any other number results in a unique order specific to that number across folds and runs.

 To perform a simple grid search for the optimal value for a particular